amandeepmittal/amanhimself.dev/src/content/blog/firebase-authentication-with-expo.md

 [Firebase](https://console.firebase.google.com/) is a Backend as a Service (BaaS) that provides a variety of services for web and mobile app development.
 Most of the mobile apps built using React Native and Expo require knowing the identity of a user.
 This allows an app to securely save user data in the cloud and provide more personalized functionalities.

 Firebase has an Authentication service that integrates well in a React Native and Expo app.
-It has a ready-to-use SDK and supports many authentication providers such as email/password, phone numbers, and federated providers (Google, Facebook, Twitter, etc.).
+It has a ready-to-use SDK and supports many authentication providers such as email/password, phone numbers, and federated providers (Google, Facebook, Twitter, and so on).

 In this tutorial, let's take a look at how as a mobile developer building applications using Expo SDK, you can integrate and use Firebase Authentication.
 You are going to: